AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 Recommended use of these roles includes:

-- Tenant Data Steward – Assign to data stewards, which are users that share data streams from the tenant's Sequential Data Store within a community.
+- Tenant Data Steward – Assign to data stewards, who share data streams from the tenant's Sequential Data Store within a community.

 - Tenant Viewer – Assign to system guests that should have limited access.